kinano/NotificationSystem/README.md

 # Platform:
 * I decided to use Node.JS to fetch the notifications from the DB and display them in realtime on connected clients given how ubiquitous node.js is.
-* I am using socket.io and mysql modules.
+* Has a dependency on socket.io and mysql modules.

 # Out of scope:
 * For this draft/design, editing existing comments does not trigger any notifications.